rncrtr/nodebot/README.md

-nodebot
+serverbot
 =======

-Nodebot is a tiny (but friendly) node, connect, and static web server for your projects.
+Serverbot is a tiny (but friendly) node, connect, and static web server for your projects.

 __Requires node and npm to be installed.__